dupgit/sauvegarde/README.md

       -d, --debug=BOOLEAN              Activates (1) or desactivates (0) debug mode.
       -c, --configuration=FILENAME     Specify an alternative configuration file.
       -w, --where=DIRECTORY            Specify a DIRECTORY where to restore a file.
-      -i, --ip=IP                      IP address where serveur program is.
+      -i, --ip=IP                      IP address where server program is.
-      -p, --port=NUMBER                Port NUMBER on which serveur program is listening.
+      -p, --port=NUMBER                Port NUMBER on which server program is listening.

 ## Manual